mark-watson/hy-lisp-python-book/manuscript/preface.md

 {width=22%}
 ![The Hy Language logo Cuddles by Karen Rustad](images/hylisplogo.jpg)

 Usually I use photographs that I take myself for covers of my LeanPub books.
 Although I have SCUBA dived since I was 13 years old, sadly I have no pictures of an octopus that I have taken myself.
-I did find a public domain picture I liked (that is the cover of this book) on Wikimedia. **Cover Credit**: Thanks to Wikimedia user Pseudopanax for placing the cover image in the pubic domain.
+I did find a public domain picture I liked (that is the cover of this book) on Wikimedia. **Cover Credit**: Thanks to Wikimedia user Pseudopanax for placing the cover image in the public domain.

 ## A Request from the Author